spacebudz/wormhole/README.md

 // Migrate SpaceBud1
 console.log(await contract.migrate([1]))
 ```
 ⚠️ You can migrate multiple SpaceBudz at a time, but 3-4 is the limit.
 More than that exceeds the execution unit costs.
-Two ways to improve that:
+Few ways to improve that:
 - Transaction chaining
 - Rewrite the contract in a different contract language like Aiken.
 PlutusTx is not very efficient.
 - Make the conract more efficient in general?